ralna/RALFit/libRALFit/doc/C/howtouse.rst

 A successful return from a subroutine in the package is indicated by ``status`` in |nlls_inform| having the value zero.
-A non-zero value is asscociated with an error message, which will be output on ``error`` in |nlls_inform|.
+A non-zero value is associated with an error message, which will be output on ``error`` in |nlls_inform|.

 .. include:: ../common/errors.rst